OBSBOT Tail Air: A Wireless PTZ Camera with HDMI, NDI

 This is a PTZ (Pan Tilt Zoom) camera with a 4K sensor inside that can record, or live stream anywhere.
 OBSBOT also features AI tracking in all their cameras, so with a hand gesture, you can get to making new content.

-Specs of OBSBOT Tiny Air
+Specs of OBSBOT Tail Air

 - 344 grams, 2.74 x 2.88 x 5.2 inches